EdS0ng/Ionic-YoutubeMusicPlayer/readme.md

 - In addition, there is a file called Setkey.js in www/js where you will need to put in your Google Youtube API key for web app.
 You will need a google account to get this.
 In addition, you will have to add you client key and secret to www/app/sidemenuCtrl/loginSvc.

-- In the config.xml file in the root Ionic folder, make sure you have `<preference name="SplashScreenDelay" value="10000"/>
-  <preference name="AutoHideSplashScreen" value="false"/>`

 - Simply, plug your Android device into your computer and run `ionic run android` in your root Ionic project directory to install and start the app.